Hackin7/Pixel-Art-Editor/README.md

 ## Some suggestions
 To make it run on bootup of the Raspberry Pi, you could add the run command to /etc/rc.local, right before  the line`exit 0`

+## Webpage
+Take note that generally on an item you:
+1. Click to open
+2. Double Click to Remove
+3. Right Click to overwrite

+When dealing with colors, animation frames, and saved pixel arts and animations on the server

+About the savedata, you can just copy the entire text in the text box for the pixel arts and animations and save it in a text document.
+(To save it locally)
+To load the data, just copy and paste the savedata text in the appropriate input field and click on load.
+##Also available on Codepen.io!
+But cannot store and save Pixel Arts and Animations to the server https://codepen.io/Hackin7/pen/xMbrzp